 - Working in partnership with families and agencies by changing the balance of power;

-- Allowing families to choose solutions and options which fit with their cultural lifestyle;
+- The family choosing solutions and options which fit with their cultural lifestyle;

 - Producing a plan of action that has been developed by and will be followed by the family.

 There is a set of agreed principles, which underpin the Family Group Conference Process.
 The Children Act 1989 strongly reflects these principles and provides the drive for using these meetings in practice.
 These principles are:

 - The child's interests are paramount and his / her views will be sought in ways appropriate to their age and understanding;

 - Families have information central to planning decisions that professionals cannot easily access and are able to make good decisions about their children given the opportunity and information to do so;

 - Families' ability to care for their children will be facilitated by family decision making allowing them to overcome problems by the involvement of friends and wider family;

 - Families provide identity, roots and continuity enabling them to make plans which are sensitive to and reflective of their culture;